 The property has a history which dates back to 1808, as it has been occupied for business purposes since that time.
 The lot occupied by the triangle block, also known as the Fairbanks Block, was bought by James Shields, Nicholas Low or Henry Coffeen, the writer does not know which, in the year above mentioned, and by him sold to Jason (sic, should be “Jasan”) Fairbanks in 1811.

-That brings up the question to exactly what was built in 1887, when a contract would be awarded to the firm of Plunkett, Jones and Wetherby to build a new Fairbanks Building.
+That brings up the question of exactly what was built in 1887 when a contract would be awarded to the firm of Plunkett, Jones, and Wetherby to build a new Fairbanks Building.
 According to the Watertown Daily Times on June 2 of that year–

 The plans for the new George R. Fairbanks building on Court Street have just been completed by Architect Griffin in this city.
 The block will be built in a style of architecture which is new in this section.
 It will contain three stories, a driveway, six flats and four offices.